tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 : An enumerated type for specifying the forward or reverse direction of a label.

 te-hop-type:
-: An enumerated type for specifying that a hop is loose or strict in a path.
+: An enumerated type for specifying that a hop is loose or strict.

 te-global-id:
-: A type representing an identifier that uniquely identifies an operator, which can be either a provider or a client.
+: A type representing the identifier that uniquely identifies an operator, which can be either a provider or a client.
 The definition of this type is taken from {{Section 3 of ?RFC6370}} and {{Section 3 of ?RFC5003}}.
 This attribute type is used solely to provide a globally unique context for TE topologies.

 te-node-id:
 : A type representing the identifier for a node in a TE topology.
-The identifier is represented as 4 octets in dotted-quad notation.
+The identifier is represented either as 4 octets in dotted-quad notation or as 16 octets in full, mixed, shortened, or shortened-mixed IPv6 address notation.
 : This attribute MAY be mapped to the Router Address TLV described in {{Section 2.4.1 of ?RFC3630}}, the TE Router ID described in {{Section 6.2 of ?RFC6827}}, the Traffic Engineering Router ID TLV described in {{Section 4.3 of ?RFC5305}}, or the TE Router ID TLV described in {{Section 3.2.1 of ?RFC6119}}.
 : The reachability of such a TE node MAY be achieved by a mechanism such as that described in {{Section 6.2 of ?RFC6827}}.